jsierles/js_named_routes/README.markdown

 Named Routes in Javascript
 ==========================

 This uncreatively named plugin installs a controller and view which creates handy javascript methods for generating named routes in javascript.

-For example, if you have the following route defined in `routes.rb`:
+For example, if you had the following RESTful route defined in `routes.rb`:

     map.resources :posts

-You'd get these familiar-looking javascript URL helpers:
+You'd get these (and other) familiar-looking javascript URL helpers:

     posts_url() => "http://localhost:3000/posts"
     post_url( {id: 3} ) => 'http://localhost:3000/posts/3'